-The following section offers somewhat of a ‘prep-course’ sampling for anyone interested in digging into the Final Straw concept of “Food, Earth, Happiness.”
-These resources will help you get your feet wet in understanding modern day social and ecological issues related to agriculture and consumption, and how the solutions are all very closely associated with the Final Straw core principals.
+A ‘prep-course’ for anyone interested in digging into the concept of “Food, Earth, Happiness.”
+These resources will help you get your feet wet in understanding contemporary social and ecological issues related to the food and agriculture industry.

 GMO and Seed Patents are Not the Answer — Charles Eisenstein, Guardian UK